Shesoff/BASH/workaround.md

 sudo systemctl start postgresql-13
 ```
 ## Performance tuning
-_shared_buffers_ - inmemory buffer, set 25% from all RAM (max 40%).
+_shared_buffers_ - inmemory buffer, set 25% from all RAM.
 In some case you can set 70% if all your DB fits inmemory.
 _work_mem_ - used for complex sorting.
 System will allocate work_mem * total sort operations for all users.
 If some operation need more memory then set in work_mem, than Postgres will create temporary file in *pgsql_tmp* directory.
 Look at *pgsql_tmp* in pick hours and make disisions, increas or not this parameter.
 _maintenance_work_mem_ - reserving memory for maintenance tasks like VACUUM, RESTORE, CREATE INDEX, ADD FOREIGN KEY, and ALTER TABLE.
 _effective_cache_size_ -